-Based on the profit for the year ended December 31, 2022, the Company accrued employee's compensation and remuneration to directors based on a specific rate of profit for the year ended December 31,2022.
+The Company did not recognize any employees' compensation and remuneration to directors for the year ended December 31, 2023.
+Based on the profit for the year ended December 31, 2022, the Company accrued employee's compensation and remuneration to directors based on a specific rate of profit for the year ended December 31, 2022.
 As such, employees' compensation and remuneration to directors for the year ended December 31, 2022 amounted to NT\$96,721 thousand and NT\$3,868 thousand, respectively, recognized as salary expenses.
-And employees' compensation and remuneration to directors for the year ended December 31, 2021 amounted to NT\$12,985 thousand and NT\$1,836 thousand, respectively, recognized as salary expenses.

-A resolution was passed at a Board of Directors meeting held on March 8, 2023 to distribute NT\$96,721 thousand and NT\$3,868 thousand in cash as employees' compensation and remuneration to directors of 2022, respectively.
+A resolution was passed at a Board of Directors' meeting held on March 8, 2023 to distribute NT\$97,721 thousand and NT\$3,868 thousand in cash as employees' compensation and remuneration to directors of 2022, respectively.
 No material differences exist between the accrued amount and the actual distribution of the employee compensation and remuneration to directors for the year ended December 31, 2022.
-A resolution was passed at a Board of Directors meeting held on March 8, 2022 to distribute NT\$12,985 thousand and NT\$1,836 thousand in cash as employees' compensation and remuneration to directors of 2021, respectively.
-No material differences exist between the accrued amount and the actual distribution of the employees' compensation and remuneration to directors of 2021, respectively.
-No material differences exist between the accrued amount and the actual distribution of the employee compensation and remuneration to directors for the year ended December 31, 2021.

-No material differences between the accrued amounts and the actual distribution of the employees' compensation and remuneration of directors for the year ended December 31, 2021.
+There were no material differences between the accrued amounts and the actual distribution of the employees' compensation and remuneration of directors for the year ended December 31, 2022 and 2021.